tESS RENÉ

 When you lose a friendship after speaking up, it’s natural to feel grief.
 Human beings are wired for tribe and connection; our ancient survival brain still believes isolation is dangerous.
 That old wiring makes rejection feel life-threatening, even though our modern reality is different.

-Recognising this evolutionary mismatch helps loosen its grip.
-The truth is: you can survive the loneliness, even thrive, without old friendships when you stand in your truth.
+The truth is: you can survive the loneliness, even thrive, without old friendships when you stand in your truth:

 • Notice when your fear is primal, not present-day.